SpaceX Announces Plans To Send Two Customers To The Moon

 "NASA is changing the way it does business through its commercial partnerships to help build a strong American space economy and free the agency to focus on developing the next-generation rocket, spacecraft and systems to go beyond the moon and sustain deep space exploration."

-SpaceX has seen some recent setbacks, including multiple delays launching and docking a capsule on the international space station earlier this month.
-They eventually succeeded last week.
+SpaceX has seen some recent setbacks, including multiple delays launching and docking a capsule on the International Space Station earlier this month.
+It succeeded last week.

-SpaceX said other potential customers have also expressed interest and it expected to launch further missions.
+SpaceX said other potential customers have also expressed interest and it expects to launch further missions.

 And it's worth noting that this is far from the most ambitious goal that Musk has proposed.
-Last September, he unveiled plans to colonize Mars by sending at least a million humans there to establish a self-sustaining city.
+Last September, he unveiled plans to colonize Mars by sending at least 1 million humans there to establish a self-sustaining city.